 Is it made clear to the reader how to navigate through the different sections of your site?
 Is your website designed to make reading the content and absorb information easier and enjoyable?
 Is it free of unnecessary visual clutter and ads that can detract from the main purpose of your site and irritate potential clients?
 Does your site use images and other media judiciously, when appropriate, and not just because you can?
-Does your choice of font and typographic styling reflect the professionalism you want your brand to project?
+Do your choice of font and typographic styling reflect the professionalism you want your brand to project?

 First Things First

 Let’s talk about your Home Page.
 This is the very first thing that people who go to your website see after they type in your website’s address.
 It’s also likely the very first page they’ll land on after they’ve clicked on a link from a search page result that leads to your website.